swiftlang/swift-evolution/proposals/nnnn-access-level-on-imports.md

 private import OtherDependencyPrivateToThisFile
 ```

-The `open` access-level modifier is rejected on import statements.
+The `open` access-level modifier is rejected on import declarations.

 ### Type-checking references to imported modules